wp-plugins/reaction-buttons/readme.txt

 == Restrictions ==
 * There cannot be spaces in html classes, so the plugin wouldn't work if there would be buttons named "great article" *and* "great___article", because it converts the spaces into three underscores.
 * Also the addon (at least the ajax part) doesn't work with certain special chars like exclamation marks.
-If thats a problem for someone I can see if there is a way to fix it, for now I'm all right with it. :)
+* When using plugins to cache the pages, the buttons won't be up to date.
+They will increment through the javascript, but when the page reloads the old count will show again, until the cache is deleted.
+Check the FAQ on possibilities how to change that.